Defective Products and Product Liability Lawsuits

 • Those who installed or assembled the product

-• The product’s wholesaler
+• The wholesaler of the product

 • The retailer that sold the product

-Possible Defenses to Defective Product Claims
+Possible Defenses To Defective Product Claims

 One possibility is that the plaintiff modified the product in a way that made it unsafe.
 For example, if you disabled a guard on your lawnmower, the product may be more dangerous than when you bought it.

 Defendants might also claim that the plaintiff used the product in an unreasonable or unforeseeable manner.
 For example, a swivel chair is to be sat upon.
 It may be unreasonable to stand on the chair to try and reach something high because it could be unstable.
-In both of these examples, if the instructions contained clear warnings about how to properly use the product and you ignored them, you would likely have a much weaker case.
+In both of these examples, if the instructions contained clear warnings about how to use the product and you ignored them, you would likely have a much weaker case.

 Was this helpful?